 Plants: 3 stars – It can get pretty dry.
 There’s a lot of prairie grass and fewer trees than in some of the other preserves.

-Accessibility from Stanford: 1 star – If doing a day hike, you’ll have to bike up there, and the roads up there are not very family friendly (fast cars).
+Accessibility from Stanford: 1 star – If doing a day hike without a car, you’ll have to bike up there, and the roads up there are not very family friendly (fast cars).
 At least I’m scared of them.
 But people do bike there, so it is doable.
 Vroom.

 Baylands